"COVID-19 Lockdown Exit Analysis" 26th Mar 2021

 Regeneron Antibody Cocktail May Reduce COVID-19 Hospitalization by 70%

 Results from a phase 3 clinical trial show that Regeneron’s antibody cocktail has the ability to cut the risk of COVID-19 hospitalization and death by 70 percent.
-The treatment also shortened the duration of COVID-19 symptoms by 4 days.
-The two antibodies work similarly to the antibodies the immune system naturally produces to fight the coronavirus.

 Study: Remdesivir speeds recovery in hospitalized COVID patients